-There's a pony dubbed "Berry Punch" by fans thought to be an alcoholic (though that has a slight Word Of God on its side).
-She originally went by "Over-Protective Parent Pony" due to a scene where she pulled her filly into her house, when Zecora went near, so despite being an alcoholic she's seen as a good parent.
+There's a pony dubbed "Berry Punch" by fans thought to be an alcoholic (though that has a slight Word of God on its side).
+She originally went by "Over-Protective Parent Pony" due to a scene where she pulled her filly into her house, when Zecora went near, so despite being an alcoholic she's seen as a good, if overprotective, (usually single) parent.
 Her daughter is called either "Ruby Pinch" or "Berry Pinch" depending on whom you ask.
 Berry's occasionally shipped with another pony dubbed "Colgate", though not nearly as much as other Fanon duos.

 One of the background ponies, dubbed "Wind Whistler" due to her resemblance with the G1 pony, is often depicted as an attention horse.

 It's become common in the fandom to have Discord be the reason there are so few alicorns, among other things.
 Another quite common one is that Discord's brutal Break the Cutie on Twilight and resulting mental anguish were the cause of her mental breakdown in "Lesson Zero".